webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Bigger.md

 ---
 aliases:
 - Bigger
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/Low
-type:
-  - Enabler
+- Ability/Categories/Transform
 ---

-# Bigger
+## Bigger

-**Type**: Enabler

 When you use Enlarge, you can choose to grow up to 12 feet (4 m) in height, and you add 3 more temporary points to your Might Pool.
+Enabler.